flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 ### 1. Create a Separate Controller Profile in Microsoft Flight Simulator

-Before you change anything in the controller profile make sure to create a dedicated controller profile for the FlyByWire A32NX in Microsoft Flight Simulator so that any changes to the throttle configuration does not impact any other aircraft.
+Before you change anything in the controller profile, make sure to create a dedicated controller profile for the FlyByWire A32NX in Microsoft Flight Simulator so that any changes to the throttle configuration does not impact any other aircraft.

 ??? note "How to Create a New Controller Profile"
     Microsoft Flight Simulator allows you to create separate profiles for different controllers.
-To do that change to the `DEFAULT` profile of your controller and create a copy of it (`DUPLICATE`).
+To make that change to the `DEFAULT` profile of your controller and create a copy of it (`DUPLICATE`).

     ![MSFS Duplicate Controller Profile](../../assets/flypados3/throttle-calibration/duplicate-controller-profile.png "MSFS Duplicate Controller Profile"){loading=lazy}

 ### 2. Set Sensitivity to Linear

 Set all sensitivity settings to 0%.
-This includes Sensitivity + and -, Dead Zone, Neutral and Extremity Dead Zone.
+This includes Sensitivity + and -, Dead Zone, Neutral, and Extremity Dead Zone.
 Leave Reactivity at 100%.

 ??? note "How to Set Sensitivity to Linear"
     Set your Sensitivity settings exactly like this: